status-im/the-explainers/authors/swader/01-nimbus/en_US/final.md

 ![Passing tests](https://our.status.im/content/images/2019/01/02.png)

-As of December 2018, Nimbus will sync the proof of work Ethereum blockchain up to block 49439 and then crash.
+As of March 2010, Nimbus will sync the proof of work Ethereum blockchain up to block 1.1 million and then crash.
 We're slowly but surely ironing out our implementation of the EVM and working towards a stable full chain sync.
 [Help us debug it!](https://github.com/status-im/nimbus/issues)

 At the same time, the Ethereum 2.0 side of Nimbus is being developed in the [nim-beacon-chain](https://github.com/status-im/nim-beacon-chain) repository, and this implementation is currently able to simulate a beacon chain and spawn simulated beacon nodes that talk to each other and build this new blockchain.
 For status updates about that, please [follow our blog](https://our.status.im/tag/nimbus).